Civilian-dev/assemble/README.md

 ### Assembler Functions

-The `Assembler` utility creates a definition for a function that can be given to `assemble`.
-It declares the props type the function will operate on and can optionally define which props it will return (it can also return void or conditionally undefined).
+The `Assembler`, `PartialAssembler` and `VoidAssembler` type utilities define functions that can be given to `assemble` and declare the props type they will operate on.
+- `Assembler` functions return a subset of props, as defined by keys given to the utility.
+- `PartialAssembler` functions optionally return a subset of props as defined.
+- `VoidAssembler` functions return void, but can use the props, e.g. for logging or sending.

+Note, you don't have to use these utilities.
+Any function signature can be given to `assemble` as long as it accepts a single props object argument and returns either a subset of props or nothing.

 Examples of generated function definitions: